google-research/football/gfootball/doc/observation.md

     - `left_team_direction` - N-elements vector with [x, y] movement vectors of players.
     - `left_team_tired_factor` - N-elements vector of floats in the range {0..1}.
 0 means player is not tired at all.
     - `left_team_yellow_card` - N-elements vector of integers denoting number of yellow cards a given player has (0 or 1).
-    - `left_team_active` - N-elements vector of Bools denoting whether a given player is playing the game (False means player got a red card).
+    - `left_team_active` - N-elements vector of booleans denoting whether a given player is playing the game (False means player got a red card).
     - `left_team_roles` - N-elements vector denoting roles of players.
 The meaning is:
         - `0` = e_PlayerRole_GK - goalkeeper,
         - `1` = e_PlayerRole_CB - centre back,